SergeiOssokine/droughwatch_capstone/docs/user_guide/training_pipeline.md

 The logged metrics are:

 - Precision and recall for every class (`pr_*` and `re_*`).
-These are arrays _at every epoch_ since they correspond to the precision and recall on a _set_ of thresholds, allowing one to construct the `precision-recall` or alterntively ROC curve for every class at every epoch
+These are arrays _at every epoch_ since they correspond to the precision and recall on a _set_ of thresholds, allowing one to construct the `precision-recall` or alternatively ROC curve for every class at every epoch
 - Accuracy
 - Loss